 The Hinano beers from Tahiti are always cold (and well-priced), the takeaway plate lunches are awesome, and the service always comes with a side of authentic aloha.
 Mana’e Goods & Grindz is not only a great place to grab lunch and a few snacks but also to catch another slice of local life.
-Outside, the picnic benches also double as meeting spots for locals and the small parking lot is always busy (well… “Molokai busy”) with hungry folks re-entering their trucks with a smile!
-Open every day, even Sundays.
+Outside, the picnic benches also double as meeting spots for locals, and the small parking lot is always busy (well… “Molokai busy”) with hungry folks re-entering their trucks with a smile!

 The beach offers a relatively long stretch of golden sand (considering how tight things are on this side of the island), palm trees for some shade, and even decent snorkeling when conditions are calm.
 With Maui in the distance and the possibility of spotting humpback whales (in season), you can easily kill a few hours here.

-Between MM 20 and 21, you’ll find the best snorkeling spot on the south coast of Molokai is between mile markers 20 and 21.
+The best snorkeling spot on the south coast of Molokai is between mile markers 20 and 21.
 I recommend parking the car on the side of MM 21 and begin to drift towards MM 20.
 The reef is nothing special until you gain a bit of distance from the shore, where it becomes comfortably deep.
-From here on out, there’s a sandy bottom with patches of impressive coral, clear waters, sea turtles and large schools of fish.
+From here on out, there’s a sandy bottom with patches of impressive coral, clear waters, sea turtles, and large schools of fish.
 Swimming is generally safe, but be aware of currents.
 Somewhere out here is an underwater cave, so keep your eyes peeled.

 Right after Murphy’s Beach and the snorkeling spot, the coastal road gets even narrower, with blind turns galore opening up to beautiful vistas.
 It’s a challenging section of the road but also the most rewarding.